Progressnotes Year-In-Review 2015

 Health care resources in South Carolina are concentrated in its metropolitan areas, limiting access for many of its rural residents and threatening to divide its population into health care “haves and have nots.”
 The state’s burden of chronic diseases, such as stroke, diabetes, and heart disease, is high, with increased complication and mortality rates among rural minority populations.
 Too often, patients with limited access to care have relied on emergency departments as a last resort, receiving care too late and at a high price tag for the state.
 South Carolina is responding with an ambitious telehealth initiative that will begin to erase health care inequities by delivering high-quality, affordable care, including preventive care, to all its residents.

-A collaborative spirit and an enhanced telehealth infrastructure are enabling hospitals throughout South Carolina to cooperate in unprecedented ways to provide coordinated, convenient, and cost-effective patient care to all of South Carolina’s residents.
+Telehealth is enabling hospitals throughout South Carolina to cooperate in unprecedented ways to provide care to all of South Carolina’s residents.

 Tomorrow’s clinical innovations will spring from today’s research only if models of discovery evolve to promote translation.
 The South Carolina Clinical & Translational Research Institute, which received a $23.7 million follow-on grant in 2015 from the NIH’s Clinical and Translational Science Award program, provides research teams with the infrastructure to move innovation into the clinic.
 Better collaboration between basic scientists and clinicians will also be needed if research is to yield clinically meaningful answers, and multi-institutional collaborations will provide the required diversity of expertise and scope of resources.

 New models of funding, including industry/academia partnerships and entrepreneurial ventures, are also necessary.
-This strategy has worked well for MUSC, which garnered $247 million in research funding in fiscal year 2015, representing a 12% increase in overall funding and a 32% increase in corporate funding since last year.
+This strategy has worked well for MUSC, which garnered $247 million in research funding in fiscal year 2015, representing a 12 percent increase in overall funding and a 32 percent increase in corporate funding since last year.